An Urdu poet, her activist niece, and two faces of rebellion at Lucknow’s Farangi Mahal

 Mild-mannered Urdu poet Sughra Fatima and her niece, student activist Khadija Ansari, are products of the same cultural environment.
 Born and raised in Lucknow’s Farangi Mahal, a historically important centre of Islamic education, they shared a marked propensity for sharp subversion.
 But their rebelliousness manifested in vastly divergent ways.

-Through the prism of the eventful life stories of Fatima and Ansari, Uma Chakravarti’s documentary Ek Inquilab Aur Aaya examines the life of women inside Farangi Mahal and the influence of its environment on them.
+Through the prism of the eventful life stories of Fatima and Ansari, Uma Chakravarti’sdocumentary Ek Inquilab Aur Aaya examines the life of women inside Farangi Mahal and the influence of its environment on them.
 The Public Service Broadcasting Trust production also chronicles the impact of the changing political and cultural ethos of Lucknow, from the Khilafat Movement in 1920 to the partition of India in 1947, on Farangi Mahal and its women.
 Ek Inquilab Aur Aaya is a part of PSBT’s annual documentary film festival Open Frame, and will be screened at Delhi’s India International centre on September 19.

 In order to establish the environment that the women grew up in, the documentary dwells briefly on the history of Farangi Mahal, which dates back to the 17th century.
 Once regarded as the bastion of Islamic scholarship, the erosion of the cultural legacy of Farangi Mahal has now become evident.
 Yet, Ek Inquilab Aur Aaya does not document its decline.
 Instead, it hopes to represent the unheard narratives of women who were once influenced by the rationalist ideas propounded by its scholars, but were not given systematic access to education.

 In its runtime of 66 minutes, Ek Aur Inquilaab Aaya not only sketches contrasting portraits of female rebellion, but also dwells on the various consequences of defiance.
 While Fatima rebelled by penning seemingly innocuous verses, Ansari openly defied the restrictions placed on her by joining the Communist Party of India.
-Forbidden to write when the doctors suggested that Fatima’s fondness for poetry had led to a mental breakdown, she succumbed to mental illness in Farangi Mahal.
+Forbidden to write when the doctors suggested that Fatima’s fondness for poetryhad led to a mental breakdown, she succumbed to mental illness in Farangi Mahal.
 But Ansari, who is convinced that her aunt was driven to madness because she was never allowed to exit her home, became one of the first women to leave Farangi Mahal, and went on to acquire a PhD in Sociology.

 The softness of Fatima’s rebellion is documented with wistful black and white photographs and fond recollections by her family.
 On the other hand, Ansari’s sharp defiance is established through a fiery background score, and admiring testimonies from colleagues.